uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_scan_func.rst

 The definition of ``operator()`` demonstrates typical patterns when using ``parallel_scan``.

 * A single template defines both versions.
-Doing so is not required, but usually saves coding effort, because the two versions are usually similar.
-The library defines static method ``is_final_scan(``) to enable differentiation between the versions.
+Doing so is not required, but usually saves coding effort, because two versions are usually similar.
+The library defines the static method ``is_final_scan`` to enable differentiation between the versions.
 * The prescan variant computes the × reduction, but does not update ``y``.
   The prescan is used by ``parallel_scan`` to generate look-ahead partial reductions.
 * The final scan variant computes the × reduction and updates ``y``.

-The operation ``reverse_join`` is similar to the operation ``join`` used by ``parallel_reduce``, except that the arguments are reversed.
+The ``reverse_join`` operation is similar to the ``join`` operation used by ``parallel_reduce``, except that the arguments are reversed.
 That is, ``this`` is the *right* argument of ×.
-Template function ``parallel_scan`` decides if and when to generate parallel work.
+The template function ``parallel_scan`` decides if and when to generate parallel work.
-It is thus crucial that × is associative and that the methods of ``Body`` faithfully represent it.
+Thus, it is crucial that × is associative and that the methods of ``Body`` faithfully represent it.
-Operations such as floating-point addition that are somewhat associative can be used, with the understanding that the results may be rounded differently depending upon the association used by ``parallel_scan``.
+Operations such as floating-point addition, which are somewhat associative, can be used with the understanding that the results may be rounded differently depending on the association used by ``parallel_scan``.
 The reassociation may differ between runs even on the same machine.
 However, when executed serially, ``parallel_scan`` associates identically to the serial form shown at the beginning of this section.

 If you change the example to use a ``simple_partitioner``, be sure to provide a grain size.
-The code below shows the how to do this for the grain size of 1000:
+The code below shows how to do this for the grain size of 1000:

 .. code:: cpp